 The New Hiring Reality: How AI Is Changing the Way Startups Recruit, Train, and Keep Talent

 Businesses are learning that hiring is not only about filling jobs.
 It is about adapting to a new world of work where both technology and human skills matter.
+A strong talent acquisition strategy is no longer optional, it is the foundation of every competitive organization.

 AI helps companies manage tasks faster and handle job ads easily.
 But at the same time, it has made finding entry-level jobs harder for young workers who are just starting out.